Fill in the blanks

 The example below shows a variation, where the student is given a list of possible answers and has to select the right answer from a drop down list of possible answers.
-This is then auto-marked by the Guide as explained below.
+This is then auto-graded as explained below.

-Setting up a Fill in the Blank assessment within the Guide editor is very simple.
-As you can see from the screenshot below, you should specify the following details
+As you can see from the screenshot below, you should specify the following details.

 - Points is the score given to the student if the student answers all parts of the assessment correctly.
 You can choose any positive numeric value.
 A 0 score is given if any of the responses is incorrect.